akhilvmjr64/Docker-compose-projects/drupal/drupal-mysql/README.md

 4. Select the profile that you want to create

 5. In the Verify requirements part you will get errors follow this procedure to solve them
-	- Give the write permissions to all for the directories created after running the first step
+	- Give the write permissions to all for the directories created by running `chmod a+r *`
 	- Then refresh the page
 	- Then you will find that one of the error is solved
 	- Further you need to create the following two files in the sites/default directory
 		1. default.settings.php
 		2. settings.php
 	- Also give the write permissions to all for the settings.php
-	- After the installation remove the write permissions for settings.php
 	- You will find that all the errors are solved
+	- After the complerion of the setup remove the write permissions for settings.php

 6. In the set up database section give thfolloning details
-	- select MySQL
+	- select `MySQL`
-	- database name : drupal_data
+	- database name : `drupal_data`
-	- database username : root
+	- database username : `root`
-	- database password : rootpass
+	- database password : `rootpass`
 	- click on advanvced options and give the following details
-		1. Host : database
+		1. Host : `database`
-		2. Port number : 3306
+		2. Port number : `3306`

 7. In the next step the site will be installed and then configure the site